๐ŸฅผOrganic Chemistry

 Oxidation and Reduction of Carbonyl Compounds

-• NaBH4\text{NaBH}_4 selectively reduces aldehydes and ketones to alcohols—it's mild enough to leave esters and carboxylic acids untouched
+• NaBH4\text{NaBH}_4 selectively reduces aldehydes and ketones to alcohols.
+It's mild enough to leave esters and carboxylic acids untouched, which makes it useful for selective reductions.

-• LiAlH4\text{LiAlH}_4 is a stronger reducing agent—it reduces carbonyls, esters, carboxylic acids, and even amides to alcohols or amines
+• LiAlH4\text{LiAlH}_4 is a much stronger reducing agent.
+It reduces carbonyls, esters, carboxylic acids, and even amides down to alcohols or amines.

-• Oxidizing agents like CrO3\text{CrO}_3 and KMnO4\text{KMnO}_4 convert aldehydes to carboxylic acids—ketones resist oxidation because there's no H\text{H} on the carbonyl carbon to remove
+• Oxidizing agents like CrO3\text{CrO}_3 and KMnO4\text{KMnO}_4 convert aldehydes to carboxylic acids.
+Ketones resist further oxidation because there's no hydrogen on the carbonyl carbon to remove (breaking a Cโ€“C\text{Cโ€“C} bond would be required).

-Compare: NaBH4\text{NaBH}_4 vs. LiAlH4\text{LiAlH}_4—both are hydride donors, but LiAlH4\text{LiAlH}_4 is far more reactive and less selective.
+Compare: NaBH4\text{NaBH}_4 vs. LiAlH4\text{LiAlH}_4 โ€” both are hydride donors, but LiAlH4\text{LiAlH}_4 is far more reactive and less selective.
 Use NaBH4\text{NaBH}_4 when you need to reduce a ketone without touching an ester elsewhere in the molecule.
+Use LiAlH4\text{LiAlH}_4 when you need to reduce an ester or carboxylic acid all the way to an alcohol.

-Enolate Chemistry: Reactivity at the α-Carbon
+Enolate Chemistry: Reactivity at the ฮฑ-Carbon

-The carbonyl group doesn't just react at the C=O\text{C=O}—it also activates adjacent (α) hydrogens.
-Deprotonation at the α-carbon generates an enolate, a resonance-stabilized carbanion that acts as a nucleophile.
+The carbonyl group doesn't just react at the C=O\text{C=O}.
+It also activates adjacent (ฮฑ) hydrogens.
+Deprotonation at the ฮฑ-carbon generates an enolate, a resonance-stabilized carbanion that acts as a nucleophile.

 Enolate Chemistry